1. SystemC Tutorial - Modules, Ports & Signals

 ...expands to approximately:

-struct pass_through : public sc_module {
+struct pass_through : public sc_core::sc_module {

 typedef pass_through SC_CURRENT_USER_MODULE;